spacedsweden/pccstats/index.md

 | A        | 21:00 | 3      | 24/30        | 12 min    |
 | A        | 22:00 | 4      | 30/30        | 12 min    |

 Staggered starts only improve wait times at the very beginning and end of the night, as demonstrated in the table above.
-The only way to make staggered starts work is by delaying the smaller division’s start significantly, which would diminish the league’s social aspect.
+The only way to make staggered starts work is by starting the smaller division and delay the larger divisions start significantly so A or B2 can complete pretty much all of their games.
+Or you will end up with slow soup in the middle that is even worse for loosing divisions wait times.

 ### Real data on C last week

 |Hour | Wait times |Boards|
 |-----|------------|---|
 |6-7  |00:08:57|4-6 (6 for 30 min)|